(Chinese: 拔罐; pinyin: bá guàn)

 There are times when cupping is not indicated.
 We don't cup the low back, abdomen, or legs during pregnancy.
-Fragile constitutions are not cupped.
+Fragile constitutions are not cupped, so babies and geriatric patients receive other forms of care.
 Cupping is not done over open sores or fresh injuries.
 Extreme care is used to select safe and appropriate treatments.

-Cupping can be performed as a stand-alone treatment or combined with acupuncture.
+Cupping can be performed as a stand-alone treatment or combined with bodywork, acupuncture, or stone healing.

-One Medicine offers 30- and 60-minute cupping sessions that include sliding and stationary cupping, light bodywork, and aromatherapy.
+One Medicine offers cupping sessions that include sliding and stationary cupping, light bodywork, and aromatherapy, as applicable.
 Although a standard session focuses on the back, treatments are easily tailored for specific ailments.
-This is a wonderful way to prevent or cope with acute illness and distress, including pain, the common cold, influenza, seasonal allergies, stress and mental health.
+This is a wonderful way to prevent or cope with acute illness and distress, including pain, the common cold, influenza, seasonal allergies, and stress, benefitting mental health.